ZahiCohen/JB/README.md

 -----------------------
 1. Type the command for: Get pods with label information

+Solution 1:

-1.  kubectl get pods --show-labels
+kubectl get pods --show-labels

 ![image](https://user-images.githubusercontent.com/87436052/126455572-5004d51f-5144-46e9-8005-927593f376a8.png)

 2. Create 5 nginx pods in which two of them is labeled env=prod and three of them is labeled env=dev

-2. nginx x 5 with label
+Solution 2:

 kubectl run nginx-1 --image=nginx --labels env=prod